 - Make sure that you make a note of any potential interview or assessment dates in case you're shortlisted following your application.
 It's important that you're available for those sessions

 - Allow plenty of time to apply for and process visa applications if the boarding school you're considering is in another country (UWC has schools in 18 different countries, so don't restrict yourself to looking only at boarding schools reasonably close to home).

 Find out more about the UWC application process.

 Connect with those in the know

 There are many people who can help you with your application or help you to choose which schools to apply to.
-It's important, however, particularly for older students (such as those applying to study for the pre-university 2-year IB Diploma programme that we offer) that others are consulted and offer advice to you, but that they don't complete the application for you.
+It's important, however, particularly for older students (such as those applying to study for the pre-university 2-year IB Diploma programme that we offer) that even if you ask others for advice, that they don't complete the application for you.